 8. Development of greater social awareness and a greater sense of personal responsibility

-Through participation in a community of living and learning
+Through participation in a community of living and learning.

 9. Development of personal values

-Based on an awareness of the various challenges facing the individual, the family, the community, the nation, and the world, with an effort to find the best solutions proposed by various thinkers of our cultural heritage
+Based on an awareness of the various challenges facing the individual, the family, the community, the nation, and the world, with an effort to find the best solutions proposed by various thinkers of our cultural heritage.

-In the search for ways to use knowledge in leadership and service to further the welfare of humanity
+In the search for ways to use knowledge in leadership and service to further the welfare of humanity.

 Eureka College was founded by abolitionists from Kentucky who were members of a religious movement known as the Christian Church (Disciples of Christ) and were committed to providing young people a broad, liberal education.
 These pioneers believed in an education infused with values as a basis for leadership.
-Chartered by the Illinois Legislature in 1855, Eureka was the first college in the state and third in the nation to admit men and women on an equal basis.
+Chartered by the Illinois Legislature in 1855, Eureka was the first college in the state and among the first in the nation to admit men and women on an equal basis.

 Eureka College was designated by the National Park Service as a Campus Historic District in the National Register of Historic Places in June 2010.